cathyzoller/ticket_to_fly/PITCHME.md

   * Arc supports binary data
 * Send FormData

-Note: often no need to use binary data
+Note: often no need to use binary data (rails... used binary data)

 ---

-## Form Component (React/Redux)

 ```javascript